matthewmueller/rfcs/text/0001-datamodel-2.md

 Where you could work with common higher-level types (in this case `google.UUID`) rather than `[16]byte` and the client itself would know how to serialize / deserialize.

 I also think we could solve this with attributes and that we can also support this use case at the client layer, translating to simple types before sending to Rust, so I'm not too worried about this decision either way.
 Up to you!

+### Answer

+We're going to use "type specifications"/"type upgrades" to allow primitive types to be upgraded for databases that support custom features.

+We'll want to support the UUID use-case above, so client generators will need to be able to understand these type specifications and what database they're generating for to build out these higher-level APIs.

 ## Should we store configuration alongside the Datamodel?